TACC/coe-332-sp23/docs/homework/homework03.rst

 * Descriptive title
 * High-level description of the folder contents / project objective.
 I.e. why does this exist and why is it important?
 (2-3 sentences)
-* Instructions on how to download the data set from the original source
+* Instructions on how to access and description of the data set from the original source
 * Specific description of the python script (1-2 sentences)
 * Instructions to run the code from start to finish, plus how to interpret the results (2-3 sentences) (Example output would help a lot to explain how to